Kandyan period

 The Kandyan period covers the history of Sri Lanka from 1597–1815.
-After the fall of the Kingdom of Kotte, the Kandyan Kingdom was the last Independent monarchy of Sri Lanka.
+After the fall of the Kingdom of Kotte, the Kandyan Kingdom was the last independent monarchy of Sri Lanka.
 The Kingdom played a major role throughout the history of Sri Lanka.
 It was founded in 1476.
 The kingdom located in the central part of Sri Lanka managed to remain independent from both the Portuguese and Dutch rule who controlled coastal parts of Sri Lanka; however, it was colonised by the British in 1815.
+The Kingdom of Kandy was the last independent monarchy of Sri Lanka.